What is the ranking of The University of Nottingham?

 What English language qualifications do I need?

-The main qualifications that the University look for from non-English speaking applications are either IELTS or TOEFL.
+The main qualification that the University look for from non-English speaking applications is IELTS.
 However other qualifications may be accepted.
 Each academic school/department within the University sets individual English requirements.
 Please contact the school/department that you are interested in applying to for details.

 Where can I find help for international students?
 Is there a section for my nationality?

 Information for international students can be found via our International Office website.